 And why not, I mean…it’s not a sugary cereal or a carb loaded waffle after all.
 It’s protein and cheese and veggies stuffed into a tortilla.
 Absolutely healthy if you lay off the cheese a bit and I even threw some black beans in there to up the fiber.
 Not a ton, because I’m not a big bean fan but just enough to let you know there’s a bit of healthiness floating around in there.
 I even topped them with the easiest homemade enchilada sauce ever….you’ll never by the stuff in the can again.
 I promise.
 To make them super simple, I used leftover chicken but you could also use a rotisserie chicken!
 How awesome is that?!?!
 Then to make these the absolute BEST Chicken Enchiladas ever….I sprinkled on a little white cheddar and Queso Oaxaca which is like a Mexican mozzarella with the flavor of Monterey Jack.
 I like the stretchy, melty cheese to give it the illusion that there’s more cheese than there actually is.
 It’s like a little kitchen witchery without sacrificing ANY flavor.
 These Chicken Enchiladas rival my previous favorite slow cooker version with is super spectacular too!

 The Very Best Chicken Enchiladas are a great weeknight dinner and even more perfect for entertaining.
+We love them just as much as these White Chicken Enchiladas with sour cream!
 With Cinco de Mayo in just a few weeks, they would be wonderful at any party or celebration.
 You can even make them in advance, cover with plastic wrap and foil, then freeze ahead of time.
 Just be sure to bake them for an extra 25 minutes from frozen so they cook all the way through.
 And they’re simply amazing with these tortilla chips and this easy guacamole.
 And if you are serving them for breakfast…may I suggest THIS super Pinterest popular Margarita?
 It’s most definitely breakfast worthy.

 The Very Best Chicken Enchiladas